gkhnncl/wordle-score-bot/README.md

 ## Usage guide

+1. Clone this repo and install `requirements.txt`.
-1. Create your bot via the [BotFather](https://core.telegram.org/bots#6-botfather).
+2. Create your bot via the [BotFather](https://core.telegram.org/bots#6-botfather).
-2. Set privacy settings to allow reading messages from group chats.
+3. Set privacy settings to allow reading messages from group chats.
 (Detailed screenshots to be added soon.)
-2. Clone this repo.
-3. Install `requirements.txt`.
+4. Set the `TOKEN` variable to your bot's access token in the `.env` file.
-4. Run `python bot.py`.
+5. Run `python bot.py`.

 ## Google Sheets integration (optional)